jumpinjackie/fdo/OpenSourceBuild__README.txt

      To install graphviz, refer to: http://www.graphviz.org/

+  7. OPTIONAL: The FDO build process supports the generation of a set of python wrapper scripts for the FDO API.
+The python scripts are generated using SWIG.
+To generate the python scripts, you must have Python and SWIG installed.

+     To install SWIG, refer to: http://www.swig.org/
+     To install Python, refer to: http://www.python.org/

+     The FDO python scripts have been tested using SWIG 1.3.31 and Python 2.4.
+     It is recommended that both SWIG and Python be installed in the /usr directory.

+     Once SWIG and python have been installed, set the PYTHON_LIB_PATH and PYTHON_INCLUDE_PATH environment variables to point to the locations of the Python Include and Library files.

+        e.g.

+        export PYTHON_INCLUDE_PATH=/usr/include/python2.4
+        export PYTHON_LIB_PATH=/usr/lib/python2.4

+     ** These variables are maintained in the setenvironment.sh script.

+     In order to build the FDO Python Wrappers.
+Build and install the FDO libraries.
+Once the install is complete, run the [FDO OpenSource]/Fdo/Python/build_linux.sh script.
+     The Python components wil be installed in /usr/local/fdo-3.3.0/lib

-  7. NOTE: To run the unit test, you must set LD_LIBRARY_PATH as follows:
+  8. NOTE: To run the unit test, you must set LD_LIBRARY_PATH as follows:

        export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/fdo-3.3.0/lib
        export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$SDEHOME/lib:$FDOTHIRDPARTY/ESRI/ArcSDEClient91/Linux/lib

-  8. NOTE: Several known problems exist if auto-mounted drives are used as locations for the FDO Linux builds.
+  9. NOTE: Several known problems exist if auto-mounted drives are used as locations for the FDO Linux builds.
 It is recommended that users not use auto-mounted drives when building FDO.

-  9. NOTE: The FDO expression scripts (.y) are not automatially recompiled as a part of the FDO build process.
+ 10. NOTE: The FDO expression scripts (.y) are not automatially recompiled as a part of the FDO build process.
 In order to recompile the .y files into their .cpp and .h counterparts, execute the build_parse.sh script.

- 10. NOTE: Use the [FDO OpenSource]\setenvironment.sh script to assist in setting and maintaing the correct environment settings for the FDO build process.
+ 11. NOTE: Use the [FDO OpenSource]\setenvironment.sh script to assist in setting and maintaing the correct environment settings for the FDO build process.
 This script can be modifed and used to set the correct environment variables and PATH settings.

- 11. The build_thirdparty.sh script is used to build the FDO Thirdparty open source components used by the FDO API and the FDO providers.
+ 12. The build_thirdparty.sh script is used to build the FDO Thirdparty open source components used by the FDO API and the FDO providers.
      The following is a general guideline on how to use the build_thirdparty.sh build script.